thomvaill/log4brains/README.md

 ```

 You should now be able to see your knowledge base at `https://<username>.github.io/<repository>/log4brains/`.
-It will be published every time you push on `master`.
+It will be re-built and published every time you push on `master`.

 ## ❓ FAQ